 “Finances & Futures” [The Young Somali Financial Capability Initiative] is planned to be a 12 month pilot that will target young Somalis [14 – 25 years of age]

-The group will be split into two cohorts dedicated towards males and females to accommodate gender and cultural exclusions that females are still experiencing today i.e. they miss out on many such opportunities.
+The group will be split into two cohorts dedicated towards males and females to accommodate gender and cultural exclusions that females are still experiencing today i.e. Less opportunities.

 - personal budgeting e.g. analyses of salary levels in London’s working life [the living wage], planning and managing moneys [e.g. how to plan and budget for food shopping], implications of loans and mortgages and other personal budgeting information

-1-1 financial & business mentoring : we will link each trainee with a mentor who will be a volunteer or a SIDA staff member plus the group will be supported by an RBS staff member who is keen to support our young people]
+1-1 financial & business mentoring: we will link each trainee with a mentor who will be a volunteer or a SIDA staff member plus the group will be supported by an RBS staff member who is keen to support our youth.

 Youth crime prevention seminars: